RobertWinslow/Github-Pages-NonTheme/index.md

 |=====
 | Foot1   | Foot2   | Foot3 |

+And here's the same table but with `{: rules="all"}` appended to the end, which Kramdown interprets as a property to put inside the table element.

 | Header1 | Header2 | Header3 |
 |:--------|:-------:|--------:|
 | cell1   | cell2   | cell3   |